-Jed and Jenny return to the USA each March/April.
+Jed and Jenny will be in the US in the latter half of 2018.
 Email them to extend an invitation to visit your congregation or organization.

 About Jed and Jenny Koball’s ministry

 Jed Koball assists the Peruvian Joining Hands Network, Red Uniendo Manos Peru.
 Joining Hands is an initiative of the Presbyterian Hunger Program that addresses the root causes of hunger through networks of churches and non-governmental organizations in countries with high poverty rates.
 These networks lead the struggle against hunger and poverty at the local level and are joined by Presbyterian Church (U.S.A.) presbyteries and congregational partners that address the same concerns on the global level.
 Red Uniendo Manos Peru is a network of eight Peruvian NGOs and churches located throughout Peru.
 Each one of these eight come together to identify the root causes of poverty and injustices that they address in their local context by shaping and participating in strategic advocacy campaigns at the national and local levels.
 Red Uniendo Manos Peru tackles issues such as environmental contamination from the mining industry, the growing water crisis due to global warming, and trade policies that disadvantage many Peruvians.
 Jed helps facilitate partnerships between Red Uniendo Manos Peru and PC(USA) churches and entities in the U.S. to enhance participation in global advocacy campaigns.
 He resources the national and local work of the PC(USA)’s partners in Peru as needed.